Review · Dietary Supplements

 - Main risk

-- $134 for a 30-day supply is steep, and per-ingredient doses are not printed on the sales page
+- $134 for a 30-day supply is steep, especially when the ingredient doses aren't disclosed on the sales page — you're buying a proprietary blend, not a transparent formula

 - Better use case